visioninhope/inferable-agents/data-connector/src/graphql/README.md

 # GraphQL Data Connector

+> 📝 The GraphQL Data Connector is experimental and still under development.
+> If you encounter any issues, please [open an issue](https://github.com/inferablehq/inferable/issues/).

 The GraphQL Data Connector enables LLMs to interact with GraphQL APIs through Inferable by automatically generating functions from GraphQL schemas and providing schema introspection capabilities.

 ## Configuration